SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Colour Palette: By changing the ```background``` colour in the conic gradients (currently ```rgb(255, 166, 0)```), you can shift the visual theme — from warm oranges to neon greens or electric blues.
 * Timing: Adjust the delays and durations to slow the cascade for a more elegant effect, or speed it up for a burst of excitement.

-The Cascade button is a celebration of motion — a vibrant, concentric flourish that feels almost celebratory.
-Whether used to draw attention to a primary action or simply to delight the user, it brings kinetic personality to modern web interfaces with an animated flair that’s as versatile as it is visually captivating.
+The Cascade button adds a sense of momentum and precision to user interaction.
+Its layered motion conveys energy without being overwhelming, making it ideal for interfaces where engagement needs to feel active but controlled.
+Rather than being purely decorative, the animation guides the user’s focus outward — suggesting progression, direction, or impact.
+It’s a fitting choice for calls to action that should feel intentional, confident, and visually compelling.

 ---